rebuschain/rebus.testnet/rebus_3333-1/README.md

 Follow the instructions on the ["Submitting your GenTx for the Rebus Incentivized Testnet"](gentx.md) guide.

-Full nodes and general particpants
+Full nodes and general participants

 Follow the instructions on the official documentation to [join the testnet](https://docs.rebuschain.com/validators/joining-the-testnets/).

 ## Genesis File

-It wil be posted on 8/1/2022
+It will be posted on 8/1/2022

 ## Details